How To Sell Your Van Online: A Complete Guide

 The older your van is, the lower the valuation.
 This is particularly the case when an updated design has been released, and you’re stuck with the old one.

-This is a biggy and, the reduction in value is hard to place a finger on.
+This is a big factor and, the reduction in value is hard to place a finger on.
 The higher the mileage on your van, the lower the valuation.

 However, there tends to be milestones such as 50k, 100k, 150k and 200k miles.
 Each of these milestones represent a large drop in valuation.

 The two most important are 50k and 200k.
-50k signifies in van terms, an engine that is like new.
+Up to 50k signifies in van terms, an engine that is not heavily used and should work like new.
 Going above this therefore drops the value considerably.

 On the flip-side, an engine with over 200k miles on it is “dead” according to most van buyers.
 Again, expect a significant drop in valuation.